 7. Use Smart Invert

 If you don’t like the non-universal nature of dark mode in iOS 13, then consider switching to using Smart Invert.
 This functionality forces everything to render in dark mode by inverting the colors on your screen.
 Don’t worry — images are mostly left untouched.
-Just make sure to disable the iOS 13 dark mode beforehand to prevent any conflicts with Smart Invert.
+Just make sure to disable the dark mode beforehand to prevent any conflicts with Smart Invert.

 To enable Smart Invert, simply head into the Settings app, tap Accessibility, tap Display & Text Size, and then turn on the switch next to Smart Invert.